panoply/spx/docs/src/views/docs/usage/components.md

   method() {
     this.state            // State object as per define.state
     this.root             // DocumentElement reference: <html>
-    this.dom              // HTMLElement reference for: <div spx-component="demo">
+    this.view             // HTMLElement reference for: <div spx-component="demo">
     this.fooNode          // The HTMLElement of <div spx-node="demo.foo"> in dom or undefined this.fooNodes         // An HTMLElement[] list of all nodes using <div spx-node="demo.foo">
     this.hasFoo           // Whether or not <div spx-node="demo.foo"> exists in dom